 - Only 28% of college students were able to correctly answer three simple questions on inflation, interest, and investments.

 - Only 23% of high school graduates answered the same questions correctly.

 - Lower-income students had significantly fewer correct answers, indicating that the people who most need financial literacy are the least likely to have it.

 The National Financial Educators Council reports that only 23% of teens surveyed talk to their parents frequently about money.

-This isn’t a critique of young people, but rather a reflection of a broader educational gap.
+This isn’t the fault of young people, but rather a reflection of a broader educational gap.
 Financial awareness is rarely taught in schools or homes, leaving many unprepared for financial challenges.
-Recognizing the importance of financial education for youth, we’ve compiled top financial tips for teenagers, sourced from a range of industry professionals.
+Recognizing the importance of financial education for youth, we’ve compiled these top financial tips for teenagers, sourced from a range of industry professionals.

 15 Financial Tips for Teenagers